Do Suffering Bottoms Go To Heaven?

 “Ha, haha, shit.
 Yeah, it’s been quiet for some reason.
 Fuck…”

-Gyu-yeon, waiting in the living room, felt something odd about the sudden quiet and went up to the dressing room.
-He’d been worried because Naru hadn’t looked himself earlier, but what he found was chaos—the dressing room a wreck.
+Gyu-yeon, waiting for Naru in the living room, felt something odd about the house’s sudden quiet nature and went straight up to the dressing room.
+He had been worried because Naru’s face hadn’t looked good earlier, but what he found was a mess—the dressing room was a wreck.

-Naru seemed to like the pile he’d made.
-Ridiculous, he curled up like a baby bird in a nest and looked utterly secure.
+Naru seemed to like the pile of clothes she’d made.
+It was ridiculous how he curled up like a baby bird in a nest, taking a secure posture.

 “If I’m here, Gyu-yeon’s scent is strong.”